voltage converter

 TWO-TRANSISTOR DC-AC CONVERTER SCHEMATIC CIRCUIT DIAGRAM

-Assume that when the DC is applied to the given circuit, the T1 transistor is conducting with the current passing through the N2 and R1 resistors at the first moment.
-As the current from R1 flows from N1, it can not reach its maximum value immediately.
-(The maximum value is only after 5 t.)
+Imagine that when a DC current is applied to the provided circuit, the T1 transistor conducts initially, allowing current to pass through the N2 and R1 resistors.
+However, the current from R1 takes some time to reach its maximum value, approximately 5 times the initial time.

-As the current passing through N2 rises to the maximum value, a high-value current starts to flow from coil N1 because the T1 conduction passes.
-The variable magnetic field generated by the current flowing through N1 induces a voltage in coil N3.
-In addition, it also weakens the magnetic field formed in coil N2, bringing the current through the N2 winding to a higher level.
-When the currents passing through the windings N1 and N2 reaches the saturation (maximum) point, the magnetic field around N1 stagnates.
+Once the current passing through N2 reaches its peak, a substantial current flows through coil N1 due to T1’s conduction.
+The changing magnetic field induced by this current in N1 generates a voltage in coil N3.
+Simultaneously, it weakens the magnetic field in N2, causing the current in the N2 winding to increase.
+When the currents in windings N1 and N2 reach their maximum (saturation) levels, the magnetic field around N1 becomes stagnant.

-The zero crossing of the current through N2 also makes the current through N1 zero.
-In this way, the circuit is back to normal.
-Then the small valued current passing through N1 drives the T2 transistor.
-The circuit continues to operate as described just a moment ago.
+This zero crossing of the N2 current also results in zero current through N1, restoring the circuit to its initial state.
+Subsequently, the low-value current flowing through N1 drives the T2 transistor.
+The circuit continues to operate as described earlier.

 Tags